 - There are no travel stipends, funds, or grants for breakout presenters.

-A Home for Everyone operates five training tracks and invite potential presenters to submit proposals related to one or more of these tracks:
+A Home for Everyone operates five tracks and invites potential presenters to submit proposals related to one of these tracks:

 - Development – The generation of new housing units and/or the preservation of existing units.
 This track can include rental, home ownership, and other models.
 Any aspect of the development process can be looked at in this track including construction methods, financing, laws and rules, case studies, trends and emerging information, and more.